 Kyiv city, Ukraine

-Oksana earned a degree in information technologies in Ukraine and holds an MA Degree in French Civilisation, Culture and Society from Middlebury College, where she was awarded the Kathryn Davis Fellowship for Peace.
+Oksana holds an MA degree in French/Francophone Civilization, Culture, and Society from Middlebury College where she was awarded the Kathryn Davis Fellowship for Peace.

-Oksana speaks English and French, in addition to her native Ukrainian and Russian.
+Oksana speaks fluent English and French, in addition to her native Ukrainian and Russian.

 2015 - The Betty and David Jones Language Scholarship , 2014 - Kathryn Davis Fellowship for Peace

 - RISC training